solana-developers/solana-cookbook/docs/th/integrations/pyth.md

 ## How to use Pyth in Anchor

-Pyth provides a Rust Crate which can be used by on-chain programs or off-chain application's to consume pyth's data.
+Pyth provides a Rust Crate which สามารถ be used by on-chain programs or off-chain application's to consume pyth's data.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="Anchor" active>